manfredspitze/python-templates/INSTRUCTIONS_EVIDENCE.md

  - Resource 2

 ## When You're Finished
- - Did you save your work to your GitHub repo?
+ - Did you save your work to your GitHub repo for this evidence project?
- - Check your spelling, punctuation, and grammar
+ - Check your spelling and grammar